 The special province of the mother is the prevention of disease, not its cure.
 When disease attacks the child, the mother has then a part to perform, which it is especially important during the epochs of infancy and childhood should be done well.
 I refer to those duties which constitute the maternal part of the management of the disease.

-Medical treatment, for its successful issue, is greatly dependent upon a careful, pains-taking, and judicious maternal superintendence.
-No medical treatment can avail at any time, if directions be only partially carried out, or be negligently attended to; and will most assuredly fail altogether, if counteracted by the erroneous prejudices of ignorant attendants.
-But to the affections of infancy and childhood, this remark applies with great force; since, at this period, disease is generally so sudden in its assaults, and rapid in its progress, that unless the measures prescribed are rigidly and promptly administered, their exhibition is soon rendered altogether fruitless.
+Medical treatment, for its successful issue, is greatly dependent upon a careful, painstaking, and judicious maternal superintendence.
+No medical treatment can avail at any time if directions are only partially carried out, or be negligently attended to; and will most assuredly fail altogether if counteracted by the erroneous prejudices of ignorant attendants.
+But to the affections of infancy and childhood, this remark applies with great force; since, at this period, the disease is generally so sudden in its assaults, and rapid in its progress, that unless the measures prescribed are rigidly and promptly administered, their exhibition is soon rendered altogether fruitless.

 There are other weighty considerations which might be adduced here, proving how much depends upon efficient maternal management in the time of sickness; but they will be severally dwelt upon, when the diseases with which they are more particularly connected are spoken of.